 As of the date of this prospectus, our authorized capital stock consisted of 100,000,000 shares of common stock, \$0.001 par value per share, and 5,000,000 shares of preferred stock, \$0.001 par value per share.
 Our board of directors may establish the rights and preferences of the preferred stock from time to time.
-As of the date of this prospectus, there were 3,968,246 shares of our common stock issued and outstanding, after the 1-for-2 Reverse Split effected on March 14, 2013, and no shares of preferred stock that are issued and outstanding.
+As of the date of this prospectus, there were 3,968,246 shares of our common stock issued and outstanding after the 1-for-2 Reverse Split and no shares of preferred stock were issued and outstanding.
 As of the date of this prospectus, there were approximately 45 holders of record of our shares of common stock.